tigershen23/tigerthinks/_posts/2018-06-12-predictably-irrational.md

 date_finished: 2018-06-09
 goodreads_url: "https://www.goodreads.com/book/show/1713426.Predictably_Irrational?ac=1&from_search=true"
 image: /books/predictably-irrational.jpg
-summary: "15 great chapters on different examples of the human mind completely failing the people it is supposed to support"
+summary: "How the human mind fails the people it is supposed to support"
 ---

 *TL;DR*: The human mind sucks.
 A lot.
 And it sucks the same way very